 What to Do When Your Toilet is Blocked: A Step-by-Step Guide

-Toilet blockages can happen at any time and are a common problem for households.
-They can be unpleasant dirty, inconvenient, and messy and requires immediate attention.
-However, you don’t have to call an plumber immediately.
-In this blog post we’ll guide you through simple steps to get your toilet unclogged in no time.
+Toilet blockages can happen at any moment and are a common household issue.
+It’s unpleasant messy and uninspiring and require immediate attention.
+But, you don’t necessarily require a plumber right away.
+In this blog we’ll walk you through some simple ways to clean your toilet in no time.

 Key Takeaways

-- Toilet blockages can be solved with simple tools and methods like a plunger baking soda
+- Toilet blockages can be resolved with simple tools and methods like a plunger baking soda

 The Tools You’ll Need

-Before we begin, it’s essential to be prepared with these tools at hand:
+Before we get started, it’s essential to be prepared with these tools:

 - Rubber Gloves